 Perhaps the most tampered with scene in the UK cinema version was the fight between Bond and Stamper.
 The BBFC initially suggested cuts to the scene as follows:

 Reduce violence of final fight between Bond and Stamper so there is less emphasis on infliction of pain and injury and more on suspense of Bond's hand maneuvering into position to detonate explosive.
 In particular, remove clear sight of Bond

 Ferman commented on this sequence in detail in his notes from the second rough cut screening:

-stabbing Stamper, which is now played on Bond's face and then cuts to his stabbing action.
+Bond stabbing Stamper, which is now played on Bond's face and then cuts to his stabbing action.
 A sinister laugh has now been added for Stamper as if he is laughing off the pain.
-Two shots of Stamper pushing Bond against steel pillar have been removed and
+Two shots of Stamper pushing Bond against steel pillar have been

-survived into the final releases is Stamper's laugh.
+have survived into the final releases is Stamper's laugh.
 But anyone familiar with the film will release that the acts mentioned above have always been present on home video.
 Bond is seen to stab Stamper twice, and both times it is quite clear.
-In addition,

-Bond is seen to be clearly pushed against the steel pillars on the boat a total of three times; twice at the beginning of the fight and once again towards the end as Stamper's foot is trapped behind the missile.
-Another curious situation, indeed…
+In addition, Bond is seen to be clearly pushed against the steel pillars on the boat a total of three times; twice at the beginning of the fight and once again towards the end as Stamper's foot is trapped behind the missile.
+Another curious

 Reel 6: Muted Response